 If Opt.1 (enhanced FD-OCC) is supported, for orphan RE/RB for Rel.18 DMRS type 1 with length 4 FD-OCC, down select from the following:

-Alt.1: Scheduling restriction (i.e. gNB always schedules PDSCH/PUSCH with even number of PRBs).
+Alt.1: Scheduling restriction (e.g. gNB always schedules PDSCH/PUSCH with even number of PRBs).

 Alt.2: No scheduling restriction (i.e. gNB can schedules PDSCH/PUSCH with any number of PRBs).

-Length 4 FD-OCC can be decoded per a PRB at a receiver.
+Note: Length 4 FD-OCC can be decoded per a PRB at a receiver.

+Alt 3: DMRS is not transmitted in the last 2 REs corresponding to the DMRS port in the orphan RB (i.e. gNB can schedules PDSCH/PUSCH with any number of PRBs)